stakeordie/emprops-component-library/docker/README.md

 Run `cd docker` to enter the Docker Directory.

-Run `docker compose build` to build the Docker images.
+Run `docker compose build comfyui` to build the Docker images.
+Run `docker compose up comfyui` to start the container. or
-Run `docker compose up` to start the container.
+Run `docker compose up --build comfyui` to build and start the container.

 Run `docker compose down` to stop and remove the container.

+Run `docker exec -it comfy /bin/bash` to enter the container.

 Run `docker push emprops/docker:latest` to push the latest image to Docker Hub.

 Log into the docker image locally using `docker compose exec comfyui-image bash`

+### mgpu CLI usage

+Commands:
+   - start   [gpu_id]       Start ComfyUI service for GPU
+   - stop    [gpu_id]       Stop ComfyUI service for GPU
+   - restart [gpu_id]       Restart ComfyUI service for GPU
+   - status  [gpu_id]       Show status of ComfyUI service for GPU
+   - logs    [gpu_id]       Show logs for GPU
+   - setup   [gpu_id]       Setup ComfyUI for GPU
+   - count                  Show number of available GPUs

+#### Logs
+mgpu uses multitail for consolidated logging.
+   - "b" to scroll | up down pageup pagedown
+   - "/" to search
+   - "q" to quite

+logs accepts multiple gpu_ids. so mgpu `logs 1 3 4` will work.